 Harper doesn’t trust her new home from the moment she steps inside, and the rumors are that the Raine family’s new house is haunted.
 Harper isn’t sure she believes those rumors, until her younger brother, Michael, starts acting strangely.

 In thirteen-year-old Aster’s family, all the girls are raised to be witches while boys grow up to be shapeshifters, and anyone who dares cross those lines is exiled.
 Unfortunately for Aster, he still hasn’t shifted–and he’s fascinated by witchery, no matter how forbidden it might be.
+You can also check out this title as eBook on OverDrive/Libby.

 Sasha, a high school senior from Oakland, CA, was napping on the 57 bus home from school.
 Shortly thereafter, Richard, another Oakland teen, boarded the bus with his two friends.
 When the trio’s jokes took a dark turn, Richard’s and Sasha’s lives were forever changed.